guyllaumedemers/Engine/README.md

 #### What this README.md is not

 Be aware that this project is greatly influenced by `Unreal Engine` as this is an industry standard and a **GREAT** study case for learning cross-platform development, system architecture, and more...
-Even though the aim of this project remains writing good `code`, code architecture might not always respect best practices or be optimized.

 ## An introduction to Cross-platform